 A recent Capgemini study predicts the shortfall of cybersecurity specialists will increase to 3.5 million by 2021.

 Most large businesses that rely on information technology have the need for people with expertise in cybersecurity to secure their digital assets.
-This bachelor's degree provides a unique qualification for handling challenges across a variety of organisations and industry sectors.
+This bachelor's degree provides a unique qualification for handling challenges across a variety of organizations and industry sectors.

-Students who wish for further training in the area of Cyber Security can apply for Masters level studies related to computing, Cyber Security or Network Security at a variety of higher education institutions both within Norway and internationally.
+Students who wish for further training in the area of Cyber Security can apply for Master's level studies related to computing, Cyber Security or Network Security at a variety of higher education institutions both within Norway and internationally.
 Graduates who wish to pursue doctoral-level studies would then be able to apply for such study opportunities in Norway or beyond.